 - It allows you to browse through assets, lib and res folders, and files

 - You can view the AndroidManifest.xml

 8. Java Manager; Emulate Java

 You can Emulate and Manage Java projects.
-This app help you to decompile your own Java programs.
+This app helps you to decompile APK and your own Java programs.
 You can use Java in your Android.
 With this application, you can run java files, class files, and jar files.
-You can also compile and decompile your own java programs with the help of this application.
+You can also compile and decompile your own Java programs with the help of this application.

 This app runs only in command line mode.